anushab97/Data-Mining-CSCI-5502-Project-Group-04/README.md

 python3 preprocess-example.py
 ```

-As general best practice, for any scripts that write to disk, write to the run directory in the scripts/run folder.
-This folder should only be consider a temp working space for scripts to write to.
-If there is data post processing, these should be moved to a more permanent directory.
+ For any scripts that write to disk, write to the run directory in the scripts/run folder.
+This folder should only be considered a temp working space for single runs.
+If there is desired data to be kept post-processing, data should be moved to a more permanent directory.

+ Below represents the code tree

 ```shell
 ── CTU-13-Dataset